Floorp-Projects/Floorp/testing/web-platform/mozilla/tests/mathml/README.md

   mostly used for Tor browser's "high security" mode, see [bug 1173199](https://bugzilla.mozilla.org/1173199).

+- `fonts`: font-related tests, such as OpenType features not handled yet in MathML Core or other Gecko-specific behavior.

 - `mathspaces_names`: Tests for
   [MathML3 namedspaces](https://www.w3.org/TR/MathML3/chapter2.html#type.namedspace)
   which are removed from MathML Core.
 See